bernikmo/imago-x-machina/schotter-study/sketch_01_grid/README.md

 - outer margin

-This keeps the structure flexible and makes future experiments easier.
+This makes the system easy to modify and encourages experimentation.

 ### Automatic Image Export

-The sketch automatically saves an image of the generated result.
+The generated image is automatically saved to disk.

-This allows every stage of the study to be documented and compared as the system evolves.
+Documenting every stage of the study makes it easier to compare results and follow the gradual evolution of the system.

 ## Why This Step Matters

-The goal of this sketch is not to reproduce *Schotter* itself.
+The purpose of this sketch is not to recreate *Schotter* itself.

-Instead, it establishes a stable and predictable system from which controlled disorder can emerge in later stages.
+Instead, it establishes a stable geometric structure from which controlled disorder can emerge.

 Before a structure can be disturbed, it must first exist.